Capacity planning

 10. Time off

 Time off helps you understand resource availability when planning project timelines.
-It also ensures that you adhere to labor laws and company policies regarding time off and that the workload is evenly distributed among all employees.
+It also ensures that you adhere to labor laws and company policies regarding time off and that the workload is evenly distributed among all team members.

 11. Overtime